damianstone/game-of-life-distributed/README.md

 - To fully satisfy the criteria your implementation should use multiple AWS nodes efficiently.

 *There is __no need__ to display the live progress of the game using SDL.
 However, you will still need to run a blank SDL window to register the keypresses.*

-### In your report

-- Discuss the system design and reasons for any decisions made.
-Consider using a diagram to aid your discussion.
-- Explain what data is sent over the network, when, and why it is necessary.
-- Discuss how your system might scale with the addition of other distributed components.
-- Briefly discuss your methodology for acquiring any results or measurements.
-- Identify how components of your system disappearing (e.g., broken network connections) might affect the overall system and its results.

 ## Extensions